eetu-n/PyRES/README.md

+# PyRES
-# Python library for Reverberation Enhancement System (pyRES) development and simulation
+## Python library for development and simulation of Room-acoustics Enhancement Systems